Teknofest

-The Festival is filled with seminars, technology competitions, exhibitions of domestic technology enterprises, Take Off İnternational Startup Summit.
+The Festival is filled with seminars, technology competitions, exhibitions of domestic technology enterprises, Take Off international startup summit.
 Visitors also can enjoy numerous attractions, such as aviation demonstrations including parachuting, air shows of "Solo Turk", "Turkish Stars", and many international aerobatic teams.

 Technology competitions are organized in 12 different categories.
 People of all ages from primary school students to entrepreneurs can take part in the competitions with their projects and also benefit from the technical equipment support.